Welcome to Intello

 What you'll see, day to day

-You set up an integration once.
-After that, Intello quietly checks the API's contract on a schedule and sends you alerts shaped like this:
+You configure an integration once.
+From then on, Intello checks the API's contract on a schedule and sends alerts in the following format:

 Breaking Stripe removed

 - Severity.
-Safe additions, Risky tightenings, Breaking removals — each routed differently.
+Safe additions, Risky tightenings, and Breaking removals are classified and routed independently.

-- One thread per cause.
-A single schema change that touches twelve routes is one alert, not twelve.
+billing,catalog,auth, and so on — so the alert clearly identifies which area of your integration is impacted. - One alert per cause.
+A single schema change that touches twelve routes is delivered as one alert, not twelve.

 Who Intello is built for

-- Engineers who own integrations and are tired of finding out about API changes from PagerDuty incidents.
+- Engineers who own integrations and need to learn about upstream API changes before they cause incidents.

-- Platform leads who need a defensible answer to "how do we know when a vendor breaks us?"
+- Platform leads who require a clear, defensible answer to "how do we know when a vendor breaks us?"